UltimateByte/transmission-deployer/README.md

 ## Wishlist/Devlist
-* Be more versatile if user changed default transmission-daemon
+* Add apaxy file browser for userdir
 * Add a check to know if default transmission-daemon is started or not (for now it will always close it before the process then restart it after the process)
-* Check if ports are in use
+* Check if ports are in use and suggest an unused port
-* Add apaxy file browser for userdir
-* Update transmission server
+* Easily enable/disable users
-* Add quota management
+* Managing removing users with quota image files

 # Sample output